A Powerful Bootstrap Test of Independence in High Dimensions: Introduction

 Our paper is most closely related to the literature on testing independence of two random vectors, $H_0^{joint}\colon Y \perp X$, where $Y\in\mathbb{R}^p$ and $X\in\mathbb{R}^q$.
-This is a different hypothesis from the one we consider; for $q=1$, it implies, but is not implied by, $H_0$.
+This is a different hypothesis from the one we consider; for $q=1$, it implies, but is not implied by, $H_0$; when $H_0$ holds, but the copula of $Y_1,\ldots,Y_p$ given $X$ is not independent of $X$, then $H_0^{joint}$ is violated.
 Therefore, tests that control the rejection probability under $H_0^{joint}$ are not guaranteed to control it under our hypothesis $H_0$. \cite{Sinha:1977re}, \cite{Taskinen:2005ty}, \cite{Bakirov:2006ui}, \cite{Szekely:2007io}, \cite{Heller:2012oi}, \cite{Heller:2012op}, \cite{Shi:2022oi} propose nonparametric tests of $H_0^{joint}$, where $p$ and $q$ are of arbitrary, but fixed (with sample size) dimensions. \cite{Szekely:2013re} show that the test statistic of \cite{Szekely:2007io} is biased in high dimensions and an independence test based on it therefore does not control size in high dimensions.
 They also propose a bias-corrected test statistic and derive its asymptotic distribution under the null of independence when the dimensions of both vectors grow with the sample size.
 The asymptotic regime under which their test is valid requires the dimensions of both vectors to grow, so it is not clear (at least to us) whether it is also valid when one of the two dimensions remains constant as the sample size grows.
 In addition, their derivation of the test statistic's limiting distribution requires the elements of the two vectors to be exchangeable, a condition we do not require for $Y_1,\ldots,Y_p$. \cite{Ramdas:2015aa} show that both independence tests, \cite{Szekely:2007io} and \cite{Szekely:2013re} have low power against ``fair alternatives'' in high dimensions.
-More recently, \cite{zhou2024rank} and \cite{Wang:2024ui} propose other rank-based tests, e.g. based on Hoeffding's D, Blum-Kiefer-Rosenblatt's R and Bergsma-Dassios-Yanagimoto's $\tau$ among others, of $H_0^{joint}$ in high dimensions.
-The validity of these tests relies on at least one of the dimensions $p$ and/or $q$ diverging so that a central limit theorem across the elements of, say, $Y$ can be invoked.
-This approach necessarily restricts the dependence of $Y_1,\ldots,Y_p$, while our validity results leave the dependence completely unrestricted.
-In simulations, we compare our test to the distance covariance tests by \cite{Szekely:2007io}, \cite{Szekely:2013re}, \cite{zhu2020distance}, and various tests proposed in \citet{zhou2024rank}.
-Even though we are not aware of theoretical guarantees that these tests of $H_0^{joint}$ also control the rejection probability under our null, $H_0$, in the simulations, we find that they do.
-However, in most scenarios considered, our test is substantially more powerful than all the other tests, particularly in high dimensions and/or when the variables $Y_1,\ldots,Y_p$ are dependent.
-An additional contribution of our paper to this literature is our proposal of a stepwise procedure for selecting hypotheses that are not rejected so as to control the family-wise error rate.
+Our simulations in Section~\ref{sec:invalidity_of_distance_covariance_tests} show that these tests do not necessarily control size under $H_0$.